Teaching English in Korea

 It is therefore very important to make sure that you have insurance and/or funds available in case you need medical attention.
 The Embassy of Canada to Korea maintains a list of English-speaking medical and dental care providers in Korea.

-For further information, visit the National Health Insurance Corporation website.
+For further information, visit the National Health Insurance Service website.

 When you leave Korea, you may be entitled to receive a refund of both your contribution and your employer’s contributions to Korea’s National Pension Scheme if you: